-If so then you can book an appointment with one of the Royal Literary Fund Fellows in English.
-The Fellows are are available by office appointment to help all members of the University – undergraduates and postgraduates alike – with queries and problems relating to the practical aspects of writing.
+If so you can book a session with our Royal Literary Fund Fellows.
+The Fellows are available by office appointment to help all members of the university – undergraduates and postgraduates alike – with queries and problems relating to the practical aspects of writing.

 Arrange a meeting

 If you are based at Streatham, please email email@example.com to arrange an appointment on a Monday or Tuesday during termtime.
 Claire's appointments will all be virtual, using Whereby for online video and Calendly for bookings.

 If you are based at Penryn, please email firstname.lastname@example.org to arrange an appointment on a Thursday or Friday during termtime.
 Anna's appointments will all be in person, using Calendly for bookings.